Generative Engine Optimization is how brands earn citations in AI answers

 Multi-engine coverage

-Optimizing for ChatGPT alone leaves out 38% of queries flowing through Perplexity, Claude, Gemini and Google AI Mode.
-Sites cited across 4+ engines are 2.8× more likely to surface in ChatGPT answers.
+Optimizing for ChatGPT alone leaves out every query flowing through Perplexity, Claude, Gemini and Google AI Mode.
+Those engines draw on different source sets, so a citation earned in one does not carry over.

 Single-engine GEO is structurally weaker.